settlemint/docs/docs/developer-guides/connect-frontend.md

 ### Deploying the Smart Contract

 We are now ready to create and deploy a smart contract.
-Click on `Dev tools` in the left sidebar.
-From there, select `Add a dev tool`, choose `Code Studio` and then `Smart Contract Set`.
+Navigate to the `Dev tools` section in the left sidebar.
+From there, click on `Add a dev tool`, choose `Code Studio` and then `Smart Contract Set`.

 You now have the option to select a smart contract set template.
 These are pre-built smart contract sets based on popular ERC standards and use cases.